 With 30 nations represented, YEP is a topical arena for building community across cultures.
 Even though the participants learn Norwegian and learn about Norwegian culture, the year in YEP is an extremely international affair.
 The participants are therefore allowed to promote their own national uniqueness via culture feasts having a national character, wherein everybody in YEP takes part.

 When young people from many cultures come together for an entire year, the participants receive an international network which is of use to them later on in life.
-By participating in the planning and implementation of international conferences at Brunstad, their network is further enlarged.
+By participating in BCC´s international conferences at Brunstad, their network is further enlarged.

 Efforts in the church’s conferences and projects

 YEP takes part in BCC’s planning and implementation of the international conferences.
 Participants are given education in the areas of health, environment and safety.
-Moreover, food serving courses are held, and training is given in customer service, communication, the workplace, work ethics and attitudes.
+Moreover, training is given in customer service, communication, the workplace, work ethics and attitudes.